- Australia has a few popular cashback websites including Kickback, Cash Rewards and ShopBack.

 How much could James have earned in cashback this year?

-Let’s take a look at how much James could save a year if he was to sign up for Cash Rewards.
+Let’s take a look at how much James could save a year if he was to sign up for Kickback.
 He’s currently single and rents an apartment close to the CBD in Sydney.
 Here’s a breakdown of his spending in the past year.

 - Shops at Woolworths and spends around $100 a week on groceries for himself.